percyteng/500px-coding-challenge/README.md

 # 500px Coding Challenge

 It is a fun challenge and I really enjoyed it!
+This app should be both web and mobile friendly!
 Access the demo at http://percyteng.me:8000

 Note: